Jobs Supported From July 2006 Through June 2022 74,000-80,000 Total Program, image of stick figure-esque construction workers

 Investing in Our Nation

-To date, $2.55 billion in funding has come from Federal Sources (American Recovery and Reinvestment Act), infusing the state’s economy with federal dollars.
-To date, companies from 42 states and the District of Columbia have been involved in high-speed rail.
+To date, $6.8 billion in funding will come from Federal Sources, infusing the state’s economy with federal dollars.
+To date, companies from 43 states and the District of Columbia have been involved in high-speed rail.

 The California High-Speed Rail Authority makes every effort to ensure the website and its contents meet mandated ADA requirements as per the California State mandated Web Content Accessibility Guidelines 2.0 Level AA standard.
 If you are looking for a particular document not located on the California High-Speed Rail Authority website, you may make a request for the document under the Public Records Act through the Public Records Act page.
 If you have any questions about the website or its contents, please contact the Authority at info@hsr.ca.gov.